leeheonyeong/IntroToIM/February11/readme.md

 In my work, the digital output would be the photoresistor, also known as photocell.
 The digital output(photoresistor) then translates to a digital input that turns the blue and red LED on depending on the exposure of light on the photoresistor.
+I tried to use a switch so that I could choose to disable the photoresistor to work and not but I was not able not figure it out so I removed it.

 How a photoresistor works is through light intensity.
 In this [video](https://youtu.be/wxOB-EtKxAM), I show you how the LED lights up whenever I cover the photoresistor with my finger and how it blinks when